thomasaarholt/prism-em.github.io/docs-packaging.md

+---
-# Prismatic Packaging Instructions
+title: Prismatic Packaging

-These are the steps necessary to create Prismatic packages from the source code
+subtitle: instructions for how to create Prismatic packages from the source code
+---

 ## Mac OS X